inmanta/inmanta-core/docs/glossary.rst

     agent
         The process that enforces the desired state described by :term:`resources<resource>` by executing :term:`handlers<handler>`.
-Each agent is responsible for all resource that go to a single device or API endpoint.
+Each agent is responsible for all resources that go to a single device or API endpoint.

     resource